-Students at OC are encouraged to discuss these prestigious, nationally-competitive scholarship programs with their Honors Advisor &/or their Major Advisor.
-Please review the National Scholarships and Fellowships Guidelines.
+Students at OC are encouraged to discuss these prestigious, nationally-competitive scholarship programs with their Honors Adviser and/or their Major Adviser.
+Please review the Guidelines for National Scholarships and Fellowships.

 The partial list below illustrates the range of programs, each of which will have specific eligibility requirements, deadlines, and other preparation, so we encourage you to begin planning your application early.

 - Barry M. Goldwater Scholarship -The Barry M. Goldwater Scholarship is a highly competitive, merit-based award offered to college juniors and seniors preparing for a career in mathematics, the natural sciences, or engineering.
 To be considered, a student must be nominated by his or her college or university using the official nomination materials provided to each institution.

 - Gates Cambridge Scholarship -Gates Cambridge Scholarships are awarded to outstanding students from outside the UK to study at the University of Cambridge.
 The program aims to build a global network of future leaders committed to improving the lives of others.

 - George J. Mitchell Scholarship -The Mitchell Scholars Program is a national competitive fellowship sponsored by the US-Ireland Alliance.
 The Mitchell Scholars Program, named to honor former U.S. Senator George Mitchell’s pivotal contribution to the Northern Ireland peace process, is designed to introduce and connect generations of future American leaders to the island of Ireland while recognizing and fostering intellectual achievement, leadership, and a commitment to public service and community.
 This program supports students in postgraduate disciplines in available participating institutions in Ireland.